opsi-org/shim-review/README.md

 ### What patches are being applied and why:
 *******************************************************************************

+0001-Fall-back-to-default-loader-when-encountering-errors.patch
+0001-shim-Allow-data-after-the-end-of-device-path-node-in.patch
-0001-shim-Allow-data-after-the-end-of-device-path-node-in.patch has been added to fix a bug appearing on some Dell devices.
+Those patches have been added to fix a bug appearing on some Dell devices.
 The issue leads to non booting devices via TFTP.
-More on this issue can be read here: https://github.com/rhboot/shim/issues/649 The fix is use has been merged into the shim mainline code commit d8c86b7 (https://github.com/rhboot/shim/pull/694)
+More on this issue can be read here: https://github.com/rhboot/shim/issues/649

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)